Kot Engenharia

 Figure 3: Overview of the three-dimensional model of the assembly.
 [3]

-Vertical loads were applied to the model at three different contact points on the sleeper and at three contact points in the region between sleepers, assuming eccentricity of the vertical load in relation to the center line of the rail.
+Subsequently, vertical loads were applied to the model at three different contact points on the sleeper and at three contact points in the region between sleepers, assuming the eccentricity of the vertical load relative to the rail centerline.

-Extensometry, the method applied in this study, is used to evaluate the surface deformations of materials.
-To learn more about the application of strain gauges, check out the articles on Kot's blog:
+In addition, extensometry—the method used in this study—is employed to evaluate surface deformations in materials.
+If you’d like to learn more about the application of extensometers, check out the articles on the Kot blog:

 Instrumentation proposed by Kot

-The methodology proposed by Kot for carrying out the field tests is described below:
+The methodology proposed by Kot for conducting the field tests is described below:

-- To assess the vertical load, strain gauges were installed on both sides of the rail core, at intervals and aligned with the sleepers immediately below.
-This made it possible to collect both lateral and vertical loads.
+• First, to evaluate the vertical load, extensometers were installed on both sides of the rail web, spaced at regular intervals and aligned with the ties immediately below.
+This made it possible to measure both the lateral and vertical loads.
 The lateral loads were calibrated using a hydraulic cylinder.
-The influence of the vertical load on the lateral load region was then evaluated, as shown in Figure 4.
+Next, the influence of the vertical load on the lateral load region was evaluated, as shown in Figure 4.

 Figure 4: Evaluation of the influence of the vertical load on the lateral load region.
 [3]

-Strategic areas of the track were instrumented, based on the history of previous failures.
-Measurements were made with strain gauges to collect deformations and also with an LVDT (linear variable displacement transducer) to measure the vertical displacement of the sleeper for later assessment of the ballast's stiffness.
-Some images of the field work can be seen in Figures 5, 6 and 7.
+Subsequently, strategic sections of the track were instrumented based on the history of previous failures.
+Measurements were taken using extensometers to record deformations and LVDTs (linear variable displacement transducers) to measure the vertical displacement of the ties for subsequent evaluation of the ballast stiffness.
+Some images of the fieldwork can be seen in Figures 5, 6, and 7.

 Figure 5: Extensometers attached to the rail core.
 [3]